If you have an org chart or org graph idea you would like to see, click Help above and choose contact to send us a note.

 Org Chart to Org Graph – Overview

 Gain a quick understanding about how your Org Chart morphs into an Org Graph.

 Walt, our founder, takes you through the 12 objects and the connections that make your Org Graph come alive.
 You can watch at 1.5x and still understand the video: Walt speaks slowly.

-Using the classic Org Chart to visualize of the Organizational Cognizance Model – visualized using the org graph software.
-Basically what was drawn on a napkin to describe to our data wonk what we were after in an org chart software solution, after having been drawn on whiteboards for 12 years.
+This is what was drawn on a napkin to describe to our data wonk what we were after in an org chart software solution.
+Walt has been drawing this on whiteboards for 12 years.

 Real data example of how quickly a new employee can drill into what they are accountable and responsible for.